 The hypothermia media campaign is implemented and managed by the D.C.
 Department of Human Services (DHS).
-The campaign, which will begin no later than October 1, 2015 and continue throughout the season, will include the following activities:
+The campaign, which will begin no later than October 1, 2016, and continue throughout the season, will include the following activities:

 - Metro Advertisements: DHS will request advertising space on Metro buses and in subway locations as available for the upcoming hypothermia season.
-Also, Metro drivers will be informed about the emergency assistance telephone numbers and when to call to assist someone who is homeless and in need of assistance. - Social Media: Non-government partners will be encouraged to publicize the hotline number via their social media campaigns and email signatures tags.
-The District government will also encourage agencies utilizing Twitter to include information on alerts and the hotline as part of their communications. - Public Service Announcements (PSAs): DHS will develop and release television and radio announcements featuring the DC Shelter Hotline number and information designed to educate the public about the dangers of hypothermia.
-These announcements will publicize the emergency assistance telephone numbers and encourage District residents to call to seek help if they are homeless or to report the location of individuals who are homeless and possibly in need of assistance, especially in hypothermic weather conditions.
+Also, Metro drivers will be informed about the emergency assistance telephone numbers and when to call to assist someone who is homeless and in need of assistance. - Social Media: Non-government partners will be encouraged to publicize the hotline number via their social media campaigns and email signature tags.
+The District government will also encourage agencies utilizing Twitter to include information on alerts and the hotline as part of their communications.

-- Paid Advertising: DHS will purchase radio airtime for 30-second informational spots to air during peak coverage hours during hypothermia season.
+- Public Service Announcements (PSAs): DHS will develop and release television and radio announcements featuring the DC Shelter Hotline number and information designed to educate the public about the dangers of hypothermia.
+These announcements will publicize the emergency assistance telephone numbers and encourage District residents to call to seek help if they are homeless or to report the location of individuals who are homeless and possibly in need of assistance, especially in hypothermic weather conditions. - Paid Advertising: DHS will purchase radio airtime for 30-second informational spots to air during peak coverage hours during hypothermia season.
 Informational announcements will also air on appropriate channels on local cable television during the season. - Newspapers: Quarter-page hypothermia shelter hotline advertisements will be placed in community newspapers throughout the season.
-In the past, publications such as Hill Rag, DC North, East of the River, and Street Sense have been used. - Business Cards: Pocket-sized business cards will be printed and distributed that will include the emergency assistance telephone numbers and a list of participating shelters.
-The cards will be available in both English and Spanish versions, and they will be distributed to the outreach community, to providers, and to those who are homeless so that they have the 800 number, the 311 number, and a list of shelter locations at hand in the event that assistance is needed.
+In the past, publications such as Hill Rag, DC North, East of the River, and Street Sense have been used. - Business Cards: Pocket-sized business cards will be printed and distributed that will include key emergency assistance telephone numbers.
+The cards will be available in both English and Spanish versions, and they will be distributed to the outreach community, to providers, and to those who are homeless.